malcommac/Flow/README.md

 self.tableManager = TableManager(table: self.table!)
 ```

-From now your `UITableView` instance is backed by Flow Table Manager; you will refer to it to manage the content you want to display.
+From now your `UITableView` instance is backed by Flow Table Manager; since now you will refer to it to manage the content you want to display (rows, sections, headers or footers).

 <a name="create_cell" />

-### Create `UITableViewCell` cell
+#### Create `UITableViewCell` cell

 Suppose you want to represent a list of soccer players; you will have an array of players (suppose they are represented by `PlayerModel` class).
 Now you need to create an `UITableViewCell` subclass (`PlayerCell`) which represent this kind of data.
 `PlayerCell` is a normal `UITableViewCell` which is conform to `DeclarativeCell` protocol which is needed to define some intrinsic properties of the cell itself.